© Helvetas / Arben Llapashtica

 Youth

-Our work relies on implementing partnerships and technical expertise provided by others to bring about large-scale and sustainable change.
-Partnerships are at the core of our implementing model.
+RECONOMY relies on implementing partnerships to bring about large-scale and sustainable change.
+Therefore, partnerships are important to our implementing model.

 RECONOMY Program Website